ChrisPachulski/my_site/content/blog/Pet-Shop-Monitoring-With-R.md

 In my never ending endeavor to annoy and inspire eye rolls - I also realized I will be able to track overall adoptions, breed preferences, breeder frequency, and overall volume at this location.
 Apparently - creating this makes me "extra" - but I've decided to take that as a compliment.

+You can find the complete source code and documentation for this project on [GitHub](https://github.com/ChrisPachulski/the-pet-shop-easton).

 ### Setting Up the Analytical Environment

-My automation workflow begins with a carefully curated set of R packages that provide all the necessary functionality:
+My automation workflow begins with a carefully curated set of R packages that provide all the necessary functionality.
+The complete package list can be found in the [main.R](https://github.com/ChrisPachulski/the-pet-shop-easton/blob/main/main.R) file:

 ```r
 pacman::p_load(tidyverse, rvest, janitor, httr, readxl, bigrquery, googleAuthR, lubridate, cronR, shinyFiles, gmailr, openai)